red0124/ssp/README.md

 ```

 ## Quoting
 Quoting can be enabled by defining **ss::quote** within the setup parameters.
-A single character can be defined as the quoting character, for example to use **"** as a quoting character **ss::quote<'"'>** needs to be defined.
+A single character can be defined as the quoting character, for example to use **"** as a quoting character **ss::quote<'\"'>** needs to be defined.
 Using the example above, if quoting is enabled, those lines would have an equivalent output:
 ```
 James Bailey,65,2.5
 "James Bailey",65,2.5